 Our 400+ attendees are decision-makers, with 80% self-identifying as Director-level or above.
 They represent all sectors and disciplines, and hail from nearly 30 countries.
 EE Global speakers are visionaries, engaging the audience in informative and bold conversations.
 Our content is developed with guidance from an INTERNATIONAL STEERING COMMITTEE, comprised of energy efficiency experts from all regions of the world.

-This year, EE Global will highlight energy efficiency on the international stage as part of Nordic Energy Week – a week-long global celebration promoting clean energy and efficiency through various events and forums.
-Nordic Energy Week will culminate with the ninth Clean Energy Ministerial, which will convene premier energy leaders from more than 24 nations for discussions on Energy Integration and Transition: towards a competitive and innovative low carbon economy.
+This year, EE Global will highlight energy efficiency on the international stage as part of Nordic Energy Clean Week – a week-long global celebration promoting clean energy and efficiency through various events and forums.
+This year’s event will also highlight how to speed transfer of leading energy efficiency practices to the cities and countries of the developing world, so that uptake is accelerated towards the Sustainable Development Goals.
+Nordic Clean Energy Week will culminate with the ninth Clean Energy Ministerial, which will convene premier energy leaders from more than 24 nations for discussions on Energy Integration and Transition: towards a competitive and innovative low carbon economy.
 It is critical that efficiency is recognized as an important key to this transition, and EE Global will be poised to ignite the efficiency discussions that will continue throughout the week.
 Don’t miss your opportunity to be part of the conversation and help shape the future of efficiency!

 Founded in 1977 by a pair of U.S. senators who recognized the enormous opportunity of energy efficiency, the Alliance to Save Energy is a nonprofit, bipartisan alliance of business, government, environmental and consumer leaders advocating for enhanced energy productivity to achieve economic growth, a cleaner environment, and greater energy security, affordability and reliability.